NeuroTechX/eeg-101/README.md

 **lodash**
 Provides a host of convenience functions for JS, including isEmpty()

-**next-frame**
-Allows asynchronous calls to be run in between rendered frames in JS, increasing performance. *Not currently used*

 **react**
 Standard React library.

 **react-native**
 Standard React Native Library.

-**react-native-chart**
-Library for adding simple charts and graphs to React Native. *Not currently used*.

 **react-native-router-flux**
 Routing package that allows all scenes to be defined in a central location and for transitions to be called anywhere in the app.

-**react-native-swiper**
-React Native swiper component. *Not currently used*

 **react-redux**
 Library containing necessary redux functions such as connect and store